 David Bridgeman (b.1959) was born in Oxford, England.
 Holding an Honours degree in Education and Biological Sciences he moved to the Caribbean in 1987 where he taught in several Government schools.

 Meeting with a number of artists in the Cayman Islands, he took up and developed his love for the visual arts.
 Although self-taught, he has studied painting with artists such as Bendel Hydes-Grand Cayman, James Isaiah Boodhoo-Trinidad, Karl Jerry Craig-Jamaica and Lys Hansen-Scotland.
 He also spent 3 years studying with the TurpsBanana Art School mentoring programme in London, UK.
-He has also attended a number of etching workshops including with Alfons Bytautas at the Edinburgh Printmakers, Scotland.
+Mentors included He has also attended a number of etching workshops with, amongst others, Alfons Bytautas at the Edinburgh Printmakers, Scotland.

 He curated his own solo exhibition at the National Gallery of the Cayman Islands in 2014 as well as other group shows such as Arreckly-Towards A Cultural Identity in 2007.
-He also exhibited at the Framers Gallery in Windmill Street, London, England in 2017 as well as the iconic Oxo tower.
+He also exhibited at the Framers Gallery in Windmill Street, London, England in 2017 as well as the Oxo tower in the same year.
 Other regional exhibitions include the Carib Art travelling exhibition and the 2nd Biennial of Painting in the Caribbean & Central America, Museo de Arte Moderno in the Dominican Republic.

 His works form part of the Deutsche Bank Global Art Collection in New York and the permanent collection of the National Gallery of the Cayman Islands.